freeradical13/freeradical13.github.io/index.md

 A character is a feature (e.g. color) of an organism.
 If a character has multiple variants across a group of organisms, a particular variant (e.g. blue color) is called a [trait][].

 A [phenotype][] is the set of all traits of an organism.
 A trait is based on the underlying gene(s) (the [genotype][]) and environmental factors that produced it.
 Different genotypes may produce the same phenotype, and equivalent genotypes may produce different phenotypes.
+A [haplotype][] is a set of genes that tend to be inherited together.

 The phenotype for a trait most commonly observed in a species is called the [wild type][].